 The sustainable garment factory in Belgrade

 The Belgrade factory buzzword is upcycling.
 This is where we achieve that extra step as sustainable clothing manufacturers.
+In fact, we have started our own clothing brand that sells upcycled clothing made from deadstock fabrics.
 Of course, it too has only LED lighting throughout the production area.

 As we do most of the fabric cutting here, we create a lot of potential textile waste.
 So, instead of going straight into the landfill, all our “textile extras” end up in two places: